felixsalto1/Azure-Honeypot-SOC/README.md

 ## Metrics After Hardening / Security Controls

 The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
-Start Time 2023-03-18 15:37
+Start Time 2024-04-13 16:42
-Stop Time	2023-03-19 15:37
+Stop Time	2024-03-15 16:42

 | Metric                   | Count
 | ------------------------ | -----
 | SecurityEvent (Windows VM)            | 783
-| Syslog (Linux VM)                   | 23
-| SecurityAlert (Microsoft Defender for Cloud            | 0
+| SecurityAlert (Microsoft Defender for Cloud)            | 0
 | SecurityIncident (Sentinel Incidents)        | 0
 | NSG Inbound Malicious Flows Allowed | 0

 ## Conclusion

-In conclusion, I set up a compact, but effective honeynet using Microsoft Azure's robust cloud infrastructure.
-Microsoft Sentinel was then utilized to trigger alerts and generate incidents based on the logs ingested from the implemented watch lists.
-Baseline metrics were recorded in the unprotected environment before the implementation of any security controls.
-Following this, a range of security measures were enforced to fortify the network against potential threats.
-Upon implementation of these controls, another set of measurements was taken.
+In conclusion, I established a compact yet potent honeypot using Microsoft Azure's resilient cloud infrastructure.
+Leveraging Microsoft Sentinel, I configured alerts and incident generation based on ingested logs from implemented watch lists.
+Initial baseline metrics were established in the unprotected environment, prior to the introduction of any security measures.
+Subsequently, a series of security protocols were implemented to bolster the network against potential threats.

-The comparison of pre- and post-implementation metrics demonstrated a significant reduction in security events and incidents, which highlights the effectiveness of the enforced security controls.
-It's important to mention that if the network's resources were extensively engaged by regular users, it's plausible that a higher number of security events and alerts could have been produced within the 24-hour timeframe post-security control implementation.
+Comparing pre- and post-implementation metrics revealed a notable decrease in security events and incidents, underscoring the efficacy of the implemented security measures.
+It's worth noting that if the network's resources had been actively utilized by regular users, it's conceivable that a greater number of security events and alerts could have occurred within the 24-hour timeframe following the implementation of security controls.